 Tips for How to Clean Your Furnace

-Cleaning your furnace is one of the best ways to avoid a major heating repair bill.
+Cleaning your furnace is one of the best ways to preempt a major heating repair bill.

-Most furnaces are made up of three main parts:
+Most furnaces are made up of three primary parts:

-The burner is what heats the air that flows through the heat exchanger, which directs it into your home.
-The blower then distributes that warm air throughout your house.
+The burner heats the air that flows through the heat exchanger, which subsequently directs it into your homes.
+The blower, in turn, circulates this warm air throughout your living space.

 Here are some tips for keeping your furnace clean: